Archaeological Research Facility

 Kinesiology and Health Science Building 227

-The Center for Cancer Disparities Research was established in 2006 to address the increasing burden of cancer health disparities and respective health equity.
+The Center for Cancer Prevention, Health Disparities Research and Training was established in 2006 to address the increasing burden of cancer health disparities and respective health equity.
 In the U.S., cancer is the second most common cause of death, with ethnically diverse and other medically underserved populations disproportionately affected due to factors such as lack of access to care, unavailability of quality care and treatment, disparities in lifestyle/prevention factors, language barriers, and poverty.
-The mission of the center is to promote scholarship and creative activities to improve the cancer-related health of diverse and underserved populations, as well as augment student pedagogical experiences via research training in emerging preventive and data science fields.
+The mission of the center is to promote scholarship and creative activities to improve the cancer-related health and other comorbid conditions of diverse and underserved populations, as well as augment student pedagogical experiences via research training in emerging preventive and data science fields.

 Director: Archana McEligot, professor of public health

 The Center for Collaborative Research and Prototype Development’s (CCRPD) mission, in collaboration with industry partners, is to provide a portal for directed engineering research and design projects.
 The purpose is to create a mutually beneficial research platform between the College of Engineering and Computer Science and local industry, where students gain practical experience explicitly related to a sponsoring partner’s domain as well as where industry partners benefit from potentially innovative ideas and product design from engineering students.
 Industry sponsors also benefit from having recruitment access to students who are already familiar with their organization’s research goals.
 These deliverables are achieved by integrating mentorship from industry experts with the interdisciplinary knowledge base of engineering students and faculty, and through the use of the college’s broad engineering capabilities and state-of-the-art engineering labs.